Card Advantage in Hearthstone

 - Perhaps most simply, an Arcane Intellect is a 2 for 1 because it draws 2 cards for the cost of 1 card.

-Most classes won't have access to cheap and effective card draw spells like Arcane Intellect, which means that majority of decks will need to generate card advantage by making smart value plays.
+Most classes will not have access to cheap and effective card draw spells like Arcane Intellect, which means that majority of decks will need to generate card advantage by making smart value plays.
 Value plays are plays that aim to generate card advantage, or at the very least, not generate card disadvantage.
 Many new players tend to not give much thought to the actual number of cards they use to handle their opponent's minions.
 This can put players in a poor position in the late game where there opponent will have card advantage over them.

 There are no hard and fast rules for getting value out of your plays, but if you keep a keen eye out for 2 for 1's and seek to avoid situations where your opponent will be able to 2 for 1 you, I think you will find that more and more opportunities for you to "out-value" your opponents will arise.
 This might entail that you stop playing minions if you anticipate a board wipe on the following turn, that you start arranging your minions correctly against Mages with Meteor, or that you do not play a 2-health minion into your opponent's Loot Hoarder.
 Not getting 2 for 1'd is just as good as generating a 2 for 1 of your own, making safe and well-planned Hearthstone play a cornerstone of generating card advantage.